Robin Pflugrad

-Robin Pflugrad (born November 29, 1958) is an American football coach.
-He is currently the assistant head coach and tight ends coach at Northern Arizona University.
+Robin Pflugrad (born November 29, 1958) is a retired American football coach.
+He was most recently the assistant head coach and tight ends coach at Northern Arizona University.
 He was the head coach for the University of Montana from 2010 to 2011 and the offensive coordinator at Weber State University in 2013.
 Pflugrad previously held assistant coaching positions at Montana, Oregon, Washington State, Arizona State, and Portland State.